oveleon/contao-cookiebar/README.md

 ---

+> ⚖️\
-> ℹ We cannot guarantee complete legal security.
-Use this extension at your own risk or contact a lawyer if you are not sure about your configuration.
+> We cannot guarantee complete legal security.
+Use this extension at your own risk or contact a lawyer if you are not sure about the configuration.
+Please understand that we cannot answer any legal questions.
+For questions of technical nature, feel free to contact us.